iamcsongor/horkos.app/README.md

 ---

-## License

-The frontend code is released under the MIT license.
-The archive content is released under CC BY 4.0 — attribution required.
-Original source content remains the property of its original authors.

----

 ## Acknowledgements

 Built in the open.
 Inspired by every journalist who has ever tried to keep a screenshot of a deleted tweet.